DamienIrving/climate-analysis/data_processing/tscale_analysis_notes.md

 Notes:
 - I should extract the wave for w2-10
-- Pull out 5 years of data to foucs on the centre 3 (i.e. for the 180 day overlap).
+- Pull out 5 years of data to foucs on the centre 3 (i.e. for the 180 day overlap)
+- How can I pull out the phase information for each of the Fourier components?
+(I could show that the others are random but when a large zonal extent is on, wave 1 and 3 stay in the same location)

 ## Wave envelope map